 - Best value-for-money French in Melbourne: Bistro Thierry

 We love a bit of French cuisine on our plates but where are the best places to go in Melbourne for that authentic French taste?
 If you would like to know the definitions and different types of French restaurants, there’s a glossary of terms at the bottom of this article providing everything you’ll need.

-This bustling French bistro is simply bubbling with vibrant dishes made with quality ingredients and warm service.
-Noir is perfect for a night out of wine drinking and tasting the delightful rich foods of France such as the caramelised Atlantic scallops, confit duck with spiced lentils, beef tartare with Packham pear and woodland sorrel.
+This bustling French bistro is bubbling with vibrant dishes made with quality ingredients and warm service.
+Noir is perfect for a night out of wine, drinking and tasting the delightful rich foods of France, such as the caramelised Atlantic scallops, confit duck with spiced lentils, beef tartare with Packham pear and woodland sorrel.
 Try a little bit of everything for a well-rounded taste of France.

 Phone: +61 3 9428 3585